 Addressing Transmission Needs

-We are entering a market in which U.S. companies are projected to spend $60 billion to $100 billion on transmission development projects by 2020.
+We are entering a market in which U.S. companies are projected to spend $91 billion on transmission development projects by 2024.
 New transmission projects have the potential to:

 Reliability is a serious issue.
 Power outages and power quality disturbances cost the economy from $25 billion to $180 billion each year, according to the U.S. Department of Energy.